brenelz/tennis-trivia/README.md

 # Tennis Trivia - Next.js Netlify

+This repo is accompanied by an article on how it was built.
+There is a `start` branch for you if you want to follow along.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/brenelz/tennis-trivia)

 The only other setup required for netlify is adding the following environment variable.